Neural Network vs. Machine Learning Guide to Master AI Concepts Faster

 Application of Neural Networks

-• Object Detection: Identifies and classifies objects in images and videos.
+• Object Detection: identifies and classifies objects in images and videos.

 • Facial Recognition: Matches faces for security and social media tagging.